manyducksco/borf/packages/client/src/Pipe/README.md

 // get a subscription
 messages.subscribe();

+// 1.
+Make reply func undefined if the sender doesn't pass it
+//    + all receivers would need to check before calling, removes some confusion
+// 2.
+Make reply func do nothing if the sender doesn't pass it
+//    -

 // data can also be replied to with the .reply function
 // reply takes an async function and its resolved value becomes the response messages.receive((data, reply) => {
-  reply("received data #1");
+  if (reply) reply("received data #1");
 });

 // you can pass a function to handle replies messages.send(data, (response) => {
-  // do something with reply value
+  // do something with response value
-  // this function is called once for each reply in the order the replies were sent
+  // this function is called once for each response in the order the replies were sent
-  // replies are only received by the sender
+  // responses are only received by the sender
 });

 // pass array of pipe names